paketo-buildpacks/paketo-website/content/docs/howto/configuration.md

 If you wish to set a locale, you may do so when you run the image by setting the corresponding environment variable.
 For example, with Docker one could execute `docker run -e LANG=en_US.utf8 ...` to change the locale.

 This isn't always necessary but can impact output from your application.
 For example if you have an application that writes unicode characters to STDOUT/STDERR and you go to view those, possibly with `docker logs`, they will not display correctly unless you have a locale set that supports unicode, like UTF-8 in the example above.

+### Locale Caveats

+There are two caveats with locales:

+1. The tiny & static images do **NOT** support locales.
+You may still set the options defined above, but they will be ignored on the tiny & static images.
+The required packages are not installed on these images as they would more than double the size.
+If you need locale support, then you must use either the base or full images which include the tooling for locale support.
+2. The base image only includes the `en_US.utf8` locale.
+This is generally sufficient if what you require is the ability to output non-ASCII characters though.

 <!-- buildpacks -->
 [bp/ca-certificates]:https://github.com/paketo-buildpacks/ca-certificates